michaelrockson/michaelrockson/README.md

 Capable of creating solutions that not only satisfy the needs of stakeholders but also further business goals, boost investor relations, and enhance the customers' overall experiences.</br>

-Crazy about optimizing processes through systems engineering which, at minimum, remove all the unnecessary manual input, make the work simple and at most, open the way to new digital workflows.
+Crazy about optimizing processes through systems engineering which at minimum, remove all the unnecessary manual input, make the workload simple and at most, open the way to new digital workflows.

 ## Technical Stack